 Bonus Tip: I bought a ridiculous amount of storage containers and big bulky lunch bags.
 Later I replaced my kid’s containers and bags with these awesome PackIt Freezable Lunch Bags (just toss them in the freezer when the kids get home) and Rubbermaid LunchBlox (the kids love these).

 2. Plan Well When Eating Out

 We all eat out on occasion, but planning is a must when you want to make healthy choices.
 Before we go to a restaurant I check out the menu’s online.
 When I find one that has some excellent choices I make sure to share those options with my family.
 My kids, (and sometimes my husband) need to know what they can have when we eat out.
 I don’t focus on what they can’t have, I focus on the healthy options and get them excited about their choices.

 3. Make Exercise A Family Affair

 Today’s kids would be happy to sit and play video games all day long, but that is not the kind of lifestyle we want them to lead.
 That’s why it’s so important that they get outside and get active.
 The problem is that kids don’t play as much anymore, so many of the games we grew up with are dying out.
 Instead of telling your children to get outside and play, why not go out and teach them how to play the games you loved as a child?!
-Not only is this a great way to get everyone active, it’s also a bonding experience your kids will never forget.
+Not only is this a great way to get everyone active, but it’s also a bonding experience your kids will never forget.
 Get a trampoline, go camping, just have fun!